joyceannie/Ecommerce_Product_Search_Assistant/README.md

 * create_index.py: Creates the elasticsearch index.
 * db.py: the logic for logging the requests and responses to postgres.
 * db_prep.py: Contains the script for initializing the backend.
-* search.py: The scipt for the RAG implementation.
+* search.py: The script for the RAG implementation.

 ## Ingestion